ImageMagick/Usage-Markdown/formats/index.md

 JPEG2000: The latest JPEG format with new additions.

-This format requires the 'JasPer jp2' library to be installed or you get a error..
+This format requires the 'JasPer jp2' library to be installed or you get an error...

 "`no encode delegate for this image format`"